All posts

 What pushes the price up?

-Three things, in order: scope creep (a 'small' admin panel doubles the build), bespoke design systems (Figma-to-pixel-perfect adds weeks), and integrations with old systems that don't have APIs.
+Three things, in order: scope creep (a 'small' admin panel doubles the build), bespoke design systems (Figma-to-pixel-perfect adds weeks), and integrations with systems that don't have APIs.
 Everything else is rounding error.
+We won't quote past $17.5k for an MVP — if the scope needs more, we cut it together before we sign.

 Where can you safely cut?